 According to an interview with Yoko Shinomura, the composer of the Kingdom Hearts games, she comes up with the theme music and battle music for each Disney world by watching the movie and coming up with something that sounds like a track from the film without actually playing a track from the soundtrack.
 Or something to that effect.
 But Halloween Town?
 Halloween Town’s theme is just a remix of “This Is Halloween.”
 Welcome to Touchstone Pictures’ The Nightmare Before Christmas, and I do hope you were aware that Touchstone was actually just a division of Disney.

 Halloween Town is the third of the optional worlds you can reach after Agrabah.
 If you’ve already beaten Monstro and Atlantica, it’s best you return to Agrabah before driving to Halloween Town, or you’ll be interrupted by the plot on the route that links Atlantica and Halloween Town directly.
-Once again, this world is optional (you need two of the three worlds after Agrabah to clear the game), but it’s worth it to go to Halloween Town for the prizes.
+Once again, Halloween Town is optional (you need two of the three worlds after Agrabah to clear the game), but it’s worth it to go to Halloween Town for the prizes and EXP.

 For once remembering that they’re supposed to blend in, Sora and the others disguise themselves in Halloween costumes.
 Sora dresses as something of a vampire, with a strange little mask he wears off-kilter on the side of his head, while Donald is a mummy and Goofy is Frankenstein’s monster.
 Also Donald has gaps in his bandages with nothing inside.
 Donald did you turn yourself into a ghost?
 That’s commitment to a cosplay, man.
 I don’t know what to say to that.